 During our Utah trip, my family stayed at Red Cliffs Lodge, which truly feels like it’s dropped in the middle of nowhere (in a good way).
 It was like we were in a Western movie and at nighttime, the dark sky was lit up with clusters of shiny, little stars.
 The cabins were small but perfect for our stay since we spent most of our time out exploring.
 My favorite part was being to hear the river at night while falling asleep.”

 Andrea’s view of Zion National Park from the road

 Our team had a blast putting this advice together after having collectively visited over 30% of U.S. national parks!
 There’s just so much to love about them.
 Gorgeous views.
 Diverse landscapes.
 Sighting wildlife.
 Collecting national park passport book stamps.
 And enjoying protected, wide-open spaces and the freedom (and fresh air) of the great outdoors.
 I personally love seeing how different and unique each park truly is.
 (Oh, and trail mix.
 Lots and lots of trail mix.)

 With all this and more, there’s no doubt a national park trip is a great way to make family memories, and we can’t wait to hear how your next outdoor adventure goes.
-(Don’t forget: You can share your vacation story with us over on this page.)
+(Don’t forget: You can share your vacation story with us.)

 Until next time, safe travels and have fun out there!